Ieng Sary: Early years

-Ieng Sary was born in Nhan Hoa village, which is located in the subdistrict of Luong Hoa (known as Loeung Va in Khmer), Châu Thành District, Trà Vinh Province, southern Vietnam in 1925.
+Ieng Sary was born as Kim Trang in Nhan Hoa village, which is located in the subdistrict of Luong Hoa (known as Loeung Va in Khmer), Châu Thành District, Trà Vinh Province, southern Vietnam in 1925.
 His father, Kim Riem was a Khmer Krom while his mother Tran Thi Loi was both Chinese and Vietnamese mix as confirmed by the Cambodian Tribunal who moved back to Vietnam with her parents when she was a little girl.
 Sary changed his name from the Vietnamese Kim Trang when he joined the Khmer Rouge.
-He was the brother-in-law by marriage of the Khmer Rouge leader Pol Pot.
-Sary and Saloth Sar studied at Phnom Penh's Lycée Sisowath where their future wives, the sisters Khieu Thirith and Khieu Ponnary also studied.
+He was the brother-in-law of the Khmer Rouge leader Pol Pot.
+Sary and Saloth Sar (Pol's birth name) studied at Phnom Penh's Lycée Sisowath where their future wives, the sisters Khieu Thirith and Khieu Ponnary also studied.
 Before leaving Cambodia to study in Paris, Sary was engaged to Khieu Thirith.

 Sary and Pot also studied together in Paris.
 Whilst there, Sary rented an apartment in the Latin Quarter, a hotbed of student radicalism.
 He and Saloth Sar met with French communist intellectuals, and formed their own cell of Cambodian communists.

 Sary and Khieu Thirith married in the town hall of Paris' 15th arrondissement in the winter of 1951.
 Thirith took her husband's name, becoming Ieng Thirith.